+Figure 2.37 creating the virtual function before the virtual instance is spawned

-Physical incoming packets are directly copied in guest memory without involving the host server.
-SR-IOV only allow to share a physical NIC between several guests but does not change the packet processing path provided by PCI passthrough.
+In Figure 2.37, physical incoming packets are directly copied in guest memory without involving the host server.
+SR-IOV only allows to share a physical NIC between several guests but does not change the packet processing path provided by PCI passthrough.

-VirtIO assisted Hardware acceleration
+Virtio-assisted Hardware Acceleration

-With DPDK and VirtIO we have a technology that is allowing to get network virtualization at a high speed.
-This is a key technology for SDN data plane.
-But this packet processing model has still some drawbacks:
+With DPDK and Virtio we have a technology that is allowing to get network virtualization at a high speed.
+This is a key technology for the SDN data plane.
+But this packet processing model has still some drawbacks, mainly:

-DPDK is requiring isolating some host CPUs for its exclusive need.
-These is some less CPU resources for the user application
+DPDK requires isolating some host CPUs for its exclusive use, meaning less CPU resources for the user application.

-Compute CPU are generic and are not optimized for packet processing.
-DPDK is requiring lots of CPU usage to provide a both feature rich and performant virtual network (host compute for DPDK vrouter/vswich application and on guest VM for DPDK end-user application.
+Compute CPUs are generic and are not optimized for packet processing.
+DPDK is requiring lots of CPU usage to provide both fa eature rich and performance virtual network (host compute for DPDK vrouter/vswich application and on guest VMs for DPDK end-user applications).

-SR-IOV is bringing performance but it’s use is limited in SDN application due to it’s direct path between guest VM and the NIC hardware which bypass the host operating system in which SDN network function are running (vswitch and vrouter).
+SR-IOV adds performance but it’s use is limited in SDN applications due to its direct path between gthe uest VM and the NIC hardware that bypasses the host operating system in which the SDN network function is running (vswitch and vrouter).

-In coming sections, we are describing some evolution on both VirtIO and direct device assignment in order to provide a solution that:
+In the coming sections, we will describe some evolving features on both the Virtio and direct device assignment to provide a solution that:

 is running in user space, like proposed by DPDK

-with hardware performance, like proposed by SRIOV and direct physical device assignment
+with good hardware performance, like that proposed by SRIOV and direct physical device assignment

-features rich to be used in SDN, like proposed by VirtIO software solution.
+can be used in SDN, like that nproposed by Virtio software solution.

-Virtio full offloading
+Virtio Full Offloading

-With virtio full hardware offloading, both the virtio data plane and virtio control plane are offloaded to the NIC hardware.
+With Virtio full hardware offloading, both the Virtio data plane and Virtio control plane are offloaded to the NIC hardware.
 The physical NIC must support:

-the virtio control specification: discovery, feature negotiation, establishing/terminating the data plane.
+the Virtio control specification: discovery, feature negotiation, establishing/terminating the data plane.

-the virtio data plane specification: virtio ring layout.
+the Virtio data plane specification: Virtio ring layout.

-Hence once the guest memory is mapped with the NIC using virtio physical device passthrough, the guest communicates directly with the NIC via PCI without involving any specific drivers in the host kernel.
+Hence once the guest memory is mapped with the NIC using Virtio physical device passthrough, the guest communicates directly with the NIC via PCI without involving any specific drivers in the host kernel.

-Guest VM packet processing is directly performed in NIC hardware like but presented to the guest instance like a regular virtio emulated interface.
-Guest VM does not make any difference between a virtio emulated interface and an assigned physical virtio NIC, as they are exposed with the same virtio driver frontend in the guest.
+Guest VM packet processing is directly performed in NIC hardware but presented to the guest instance like a regular Virtio-emulated interface.
+Guest VM does not make any difference between a Virtio-emulated interface and an assigned physical Virtio NIC, as they are exposed with the same Virtio driver frontend in the guest.
+See Figure 2.38.